KennanHunter/kennan.tech/src/routes/blog/e/modularizing-ftc-codebases.md

 ```

 At this point you might be itching to add a `runOpMode` or `init` method like you would in an OpMode.
-However this is a custom class, not an op mode, meaning we dont have those methods for use.
+However this is a custom class, not an op mode, meaning we don't have those methods for use.
 Instead, lets use a class constructor.

 A class constructor is a method that gets called when a class is initially created.